1 Auburn officer killed, 2 injured after being shot by man wearing camouflage body armor and helmet

+Auburn Campus Safety made an "all clear" announcement on Twitter and said police reported the suspect was in custody.

+AU ALERT: ALL CLEAR.
+Police report the suspect in the off-campus shooting is in custody.
+ALL CLEAR.— AU ALERT (@AUALERT) May 20, 2019

-Local and state law enforcement are searching for 29-year-old Grady Wayne Wilkes, who they say is armed and wearing camouflage body armor and a helmet.
+Local and state law enforcement had been searching for 29-year-old Grady Wayne Wilkes, who they said was armed and wearing camouflage body armor and a helmet.

-An Auburn police release says officers responded late Sunday night to a reported domestic disturbance and were shot at by Grady.
+An Auburn police release said officers responded late Sunday night to a reported domestic disturbance and were shot at by Grady.

-One officer was pronounced dead at East Alabama Medical Center, another officer is undergoing surgery and the third officer is being treated at a seperate hospital.
+One officer was pronounced dead at East Alabama Medical Center, another officer was undergoing surgery and the third officer was being treated at a separate hospital.
+Both wounded officers are expected to recover.

 The state Law Enforcement Agency activated a Blue Alert, which is used when officers are killed or critically wounded.